karthik101/30loops-user-docs/30loops-user-docs/rest_api.rst

   within your environment file on your app and worker instances.

 **username** (read-only)
-  The username to access your postgresl database.
-The username is set byt the API and the mongo server is configured accordingly.
+  The username to access your postgresql database.
+The username is set by the API and the mongo server is configured accordingly.
 The username is provided within your environment file on your app and worker instances.

 **host** (read-only)
-  The IP address of the host your database is deployd to.
-If the database hasn't been physicaly deployed yet, it will say ``not deployed``.
+  The IP address of the host your database is deployed to.
+If the database hasn't been physically deployed yet, it will say ``not deployed``.
 The host is provided within your environment file on your app and worker instances.

 **port** (read-only)
-  The port of the postgresql server your database is deployd to.
-If the database hasn't been physicaly deployed yet, it will say ``not deployed``.
+  The port of the postgresql server your database is deployed to.
+If the database hasn't been physically deployed yet, it will say ``not deployed``.
 The port is provided within your environment file on your app and worker instances.

 .. _worker-resource-api: